Bat Ye'or: Reception

 According to Daniel Pipes, "Bat Ye'or has traced a nearly secret history of Europe over the past thirty years, convincingly showing how the Euro-Arab Dialogue has blossomed from a minor discussion group into the engine for the continent's Islamization.
 In delineating this phenomenon, she also provides the intellectual resources with which to resist it.

 According to historian Niall Ferguson, "future historians will one day regard her coinage of the term 'Eurabia' as prophetic.
 Those who wish to live in a free society must be eternally vigilant.
 Bat Ye'or's vigilance is unrivalled."
-British writer David Pryce-Jones called her a "Cassandra, a brave and far-sighted spirit."
+Jewish British writer David Pryce-Jones called her a "Cassandra, a brave and far-sighted spirit."